GLOBAL MARKETS-World shares rebound after worst week in two years

 By Herbert Lash

-NEW YORK, Feb 12 (Reuters) - World shares rallied on Monday in a broad advance that brushed aside fresh rises in global bond yields driven up by the fear of faster inflation as investors shifted asset allocations and tried to put last week’s worst rout in two years past them.
+NEW YORK, Feb 12 (Reuters) - World shares rallied on Monday in a broad advance that brushed aside fresh rises in global bond yields the fear of rising inflation drove up as investors shifted asset allocations and tried to put last week’s worst rout in two years past them.

-Concerns about rising consumer prices and a bigger U.S. budget deficit sparked a selloff in fixed income markets.

-MSCI’s all-country world index of stock performance in 47 countries closed up 1.18 percent, led by Apple Inc and Amazon.com.
-Apple rose 4.03 percent and Amazon 3.48 percent.
+MSCI’s all-country world index of stock performance in 47 countries rose 1.36 percent, led by Apple Inc and Amazon.com.
+Apple rose 4.3 percent and Amazon 3.6 percent.

 The market is likely to remain choppy over the next couple of weeks as a tug-of-war from short-term negative price momentum meets long-term fundamentals, said Jeff Schulze, investment strategist at ClearBridge Investments in New York.

-The new tax code President Donald Trump signed in December and increased federal spending will add stimulus to the U.S. economy, he said.
-Markets can live with yields above 3 percent and equities will benefit from higher growth, he added.
+The new tax regime President Donald Trump signed in December and increased federal spending will add stimulus to the U.S. economy, he said.

 “I do believe we haven’t seen the low, we’re pretty close to it and that this is a buying opportunity, just longer term in nature,” Schulze said.